Western University of Health Sciences celebrated a unique, memorable “A Tribute to Caring” gala Saturday, Feb. 13, 2021.

 WesternU President Daniel R. Wilson, MD, PhD, announced the newly-created WesternU Board of Trustees Scholarship.

 “Each year, Western University of Health Sciences prepares over 1,000 well-trained, caring and compassionate health care professionals,” Wilson said.
-“To support tomorrow’s graduates who will be providing the world’s future frontline health care needs, the WesternU Board of Trustees has established a $6 million endowment, which is set to grow, but already awards $300,000 per year in scholarships to students.
+“To support tomorrow’s graduates who will be providing the world’s future frontline health care needs, the WesternU Board of Trustees has established a $6 million endowment.
 This generous scholarship fund is a clear confirmation of how student support is a primary focus at WesternU.”

 “Tonight, you have heard some incredible stories.
 You have met remarkable people committed not only to assisting on the frontlines of a pandemic but pursuing a lifetime of service, “Abraham said.
 “These are the men and women who one day will support us in our health care needs.
 These are the heroes.
 But, we can all play a part on this, the night of our 40th scholarship gala, we ask you to support those who will support you.
 In this way, you too can be a hero.”